COVID-19, hybrid meetings, and the future

 The future of #eventprofs chats

-Thank you everyone who participated in last week’s two chats about …the future of chats.
+Thank you everyone who participated in last week’s two #eventprofs chats about …the future of #eventprofs chats.
 Here are links to the survey results and the Tuesday transcript.
-I’ve had a chance to think about the discussion, and, as the de facto community manager (other drivers welcome), here’s what I plan to do in the future:
+I’ve had a chance to think about the discussion, and, as the de facto #eventprofs community manager (other drivers welcome), here’s what I plan to do in the future:

 Organize one chat per week

-Although we have had two weekly time slots for chats for some time (Tue 9-10pm and Thu 12-1pm EST), in practice we have been averaging just over one chat per week (58 in 2011).
+Although we have had two weekly time slots for #eventprofs chats for some time (Tue 9-10pm and Thu 12-1pm EST), in practice we have been averaging just over one chat per week (58 in 2011).
 There was clear agreement that we should change how often we meet to once a week.
 I’m still open to anyone suggesting an additional short-notice chat on a hot topic, but I won’t be scheduling more than one chat a week.

 Rotate the day and time we hold the chat